-Childhood glaucoma is a disease of the optic nerve, and is often associated with elevated eye pressure.
+Childhood glaucoma is a disease of the optic nerve that is often associated with elevated eye pressure.
 There are many different types of childhood glaucoma, and one way of categorizing them is by the age of onset.
 For example, primary congenital glaucoma is present at birth, whereas infantile glaucoma is present from 1-24 months of age.
-Glaucoma with onset after these ages could be considered juvenile glaucoma.
+Glaucoma that develops after these ages could be considered juvenile glaucoma.

-These are really just categories based on age, and what may be more relevant is to distinguish the glaucoma based on the eye structure that is abnormal or other related medical conditions.
+While these categories are just based on age, what may be more relevant is to distinguish the glaucoma based on the eye structure that is abnormal or other related medical conditions.

 Glaucoma that is induced by trauma can occur during childhood, and sometimes does not manifest itself until the child is older.
-Therefore it is important that any child with a history of eye trauma be screened intermittently for the development of secondary glaucoma.
+It is important that any child with a history of eye trauma be screened intermittently for the development of secondary glaucoma.

 Glaucoma can also be secondary to other eye conditions that occur in childhood.
 For example, children who have had congenital cataracts removed, or who use chronic steroid eye drops for juvenile rheumatoid arthritis-associated eye inflammation, can develop glaucoma.

 Despite the fact that glaucoma is often thought of as an older person’s disease, the young can also be affected, and it is important to identify this eye disease early before too much damage has occurred.

 Primary Congenital Glaucoma